 Mezzanine loans are a mix of equity-based financing and loans.
 Essentially, when you take out a mezzanine loan, you’re giving the lender the right to convert some or all of the loan value into equity in your business.
 The lender can exercise that right only when you default on your payments of the loan.
 Mezzanine lenders tend to look for high-worth borrowers or borrowers with significant assets.
 There are dedicated mezzanine lenders in the US in the form of traditional funding sources, such as banks, and alternative sources, such as marketplace lending platforms.

 What Steps Should I Take to Prepare to Apply for Alternative Financing?

-The qualification criteria and the approval process for alternative financing varies.
+The qualification criteria and the approval process for alternative financing vary.
 Here are some of the requirements to consider.